henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 !IMAGE[Screenshot](Screens/dq43xanu.jpg) and click **Yes** to confirm
 > [!ALERT] Note: Once you've granted permissions there is a wait period before the permissions are fully applied, wait around 5 minutes before proceeding with the next step.

-27. [] Connect to @lab.VirtualMachine(NYCCAS).SelectLink using the following credentials: 
+27. [] Connect to @lab.VirtualMachine(NYCCFG).SelectLink using the following credentials: 
 	   	- User name: Contoso\\Administrator
 		- Password: +++Pa$$w0rd+++
 1. [] On the Configure Discovery Settings, leave as default and click **Next** twice then **Close**